Page Reviewed / Updated - Apr. 2015

 Applying for Medicaid or choosing when and how to apply is not as straight-forward as one would think and there are several reasons for this complexity.
 First, married couples can apply jointly or separately and how they choose to apply dramatically changes the financial eligibility requirements.
 Second, while there are hard definitions for income and assets, there is also considerable wiggle room within those definitions and there are many Medicaid planning techniques which can be applied to improve the chances of being accepted.

 When one's income exceeds Medicaid eligibility threshold, the excessive income can be allocated to a trust which then legally lowers their income level to meet the eligibility threshold.
 These trusts are referred to by several names including Income Cap Trusts, Miller Trusts and Pooled Income Trusts.
 The process of creating or contributing to a trust is a complicated one; it is possible to disqualify oneself for Medicaid if not done correctly, therefore it is recommend one consult with a Medicaid Planning professional or an attorney if they are considering this option.

-It is quite rare for the total value of a Medicaid applicant's assets to be less than $2,000.
+It is rare for the total value of a Medicaid applicant's assets to be less than $2,000 (most states' limit in 2015).
 Meeting this limit is often a matter of structuring one's assets so they can be considered non-countable assets and / or placing excess assets into trusts.
 One cannot simply give away their excess assets as Medicaid looks into asset transfers as far back as 60 months prior to the application date.